janpieterk/dsg/README.md

 This was and is available at [https://www.joskunst.net/dsg/](https://www.joskunst.net/dsg/).

 In 2012 the procedural PHP code was seriously refactored to an object-oriented structure.
-Also a few long-standing bugs, found when comparing the output of the Pascal code with the PHP code, surfaced and were fixed.
+Also a few long-standing bugs, found when comparing the outputs of the Pascal code and the PHP code, surfaced and were fixed.
 (The output of the Pascal code is used as the gold standard for how the program should behave.)

 The PHP CLI and web interfaces both use the classes `Chord.class.php` and